gvarun22/E-MART/README.md

 E-MART
 ======
-11/2/2013-Now using the new database.
+###11/2/2013 - Now using the new database.

-*Added the new POJOS and hbm.xml files.
+* Added the new POJOS and hbm.xml files.
-*Search Products feature added.
+* Search Products feature added.
 Can be run by CategorySearch.jsp -> Run File.
-Search results will appear in CategorySearchResults.jsp.
+* Search results will appear in CategorySearchResults.jsp.
-*Search by Item Name and Search by Item name and Category now working.
+* Search by Item Name and Search by Item name and Category now working.
-*Currently search results are displayed as hyperlinks and clicking them will do a Google search for the result.
+* Currently search results are displayed as hyperlinks and clicking them will do a Google search for the result.
 This is just a placeholder.
 When pages to display results are ready the webpage should be changed from google.com to whatever the new page is called.